yugabyte/yugabyte-platform-gke-app/README.md

 # Backup and Restore

-Follow the [link](https://docs.yugabyte.com/latest/yugabyte-platform/administer-yugabyte-platform/back-up-restore-k8s/) to know more about it.
+Follow the [Back Up and Restore Yugabyte Platform on Kubernetes ](https://docs.yugabyte.com/latest/yugabyte-platform/administer-yugabyte-platform/back-up-restore-k8s/) document to know more.

 # Basic Usage

 ## Access the Yugabyte Platform UI

 Get the external endpoint from application page in the Google Cloud Console.
-Follow the [link](https://docs.yugabyte.com/latest/yugabyte-platform/configure-yugabyte-platform/) to know more about it.
+Follow the [Configure Yugabyte Platform](https://docs.yugabyte.com/latest/yugabyte-platform/configure-yugabyte-platform/) documentation section to know more about it.

 # Uninstalling the Application